Potter Helps a Child Shape the Clay

 Sanctification: Ultimate or Perfected

 . . . and nothing unclean, and no one who practices abomination and lying, shall ever come into it, but only those whose names are written in the Lamb’s book of life.
-(NASB) Rev. 21:27
+Revelation 21:27 (NASB)

-Even though we are positionally holy before God, in practice we are still sinners and sanctification continues to perfect believers.
+Even though we are positionally holy before God, in practice we are still sinners and sanctification continues to perfect those of us who are believers.

 Therefore, having these promises, beloved, let us cleanse ourselves from all defilement of flesh and spirit, perfecting holiness in the fear of God.
-(NASB) 2 Cor.
-7:1
+2 Corinthians 7:1 (NASB)

-In practice, a Christian who hungers and thirst after righteousness (Matthew 5:8) will approach his or her position in Jesus Christ.
+In practice, a Christian who hungers and thirsts after righteousness (Matthew 5:6) will become more and more like Jesus Christ.
 The process will continue until we die or are raptured and meet God.

 Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
-(NASB) 1 Thess.
-5:23
+1 Thessalonians 5:23 (NASB)

 Odds and Ends

 Pursue peace with all men, and the sanctification without which no one will see the Lord.
-(NASB) Heb.
-12:14
+Hebrews 12:14 (NASB)

 Suggested Links: